 Functional Isokinetic Techniques

-At the Natural Care Chiropractic, our experts guide patients in exercise techniques.
-We also treat patients with many stretching protocols that are designed to increase the functionality of the musculoskeletal system, promote wellbeing, and eliminate pain.
+At Natural Care Chiropractic, our experts guide patients in exercise techniques.
+We also treat patients with stretching protocols designed to increase the functionality of the musculoskeletal system, promote well-being, and eliminate pain.

 You can benefit from therapists that are trained in pregnancy cases at the clinic.
 We all know the immense strain on the body during pregnancy, especially in the third trimester.
 It causes intense discomfort and pain.
 The manual therapist needs to be properly qualified because there are different pressure points and a fetus to deal with too.
 Certified and trained therapists can ensure relief from chronic pain as well as increase movement in uncomfortable areas.

-Manual therapy is an effective method to mobilize stiff joints and soft tissues such as tendons, ligaments, and muscles without the need for surgery.
-It is a powerful tool to enable the chiropractic assistants to manipulate joints and soft tissues with nothing but their hands.
+Manual therapy effectively mobilizes stiff joints and soft tissues such as tendons, ligaments, and muscles without the need for surgery.
+It is a powerful tool to enable chiropractic assistants to manipulate joints and soft tissues with nothing but their hands.
 A physiotherapist trained in manual therapy techniques can use their hands to isolate the specific tissues and joints that cause the patient's symptoms.

 In many cases, physical therapy involves manual therapy and chiropractic care as part of a personalized treatment routine, but this depends on the cause and severity of the pain.
-The options at this office include a combination of techniques such as acupuncture and manual therapy, isokinetic movement techniques including manual muscle, and joint manipulation in order to relieve pain and symptoms.
-A combination of these treatments aims to relieve discomfort and help stiff joints and muscles move freely again.
+The options at this office include a combination of techniques such as acupuncture and manual therapy and isokinetic movement techniques, including manual muscle and joint manipulation, to relieve pain and symptoms.
+Combining these treatments aims to relieve discomfort and help stiff joints and muscles move freely again.

-If you have questions about manual therapy or if you think that one of the above methods would be suitable for you, schedule an appointment at Natural Chiropractic Care or contact us to learn more about our services.
+If you have questions about manual therapy or think one of the above methods would suit you, schedule an appointment at Natural Chiropractic Care or contact us to learn more about our services.
 You can find more information on our services or schedule an appointment, by contacting us directly.